kristoffer-dyrkorn/flightsimulator/scripts/README.md

 Input file, output directory, tile size (meters), texture size (pixels) and geographic extents.

 Note: Data generation for all of Norway will take several hours.

+## Credits

+- Textures are stored in Basis format, using https://github.com/BinomialLLC/basis_universal
+- Mesh simplification is done using a patched version of https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification
+- Vertex reordering is based on Martin Storsjo's implementation of the Forsyth algorithm, see https://www.martin.st/thesis/

+## License

+All code and data, except what is mentioned above, is licensed under Creative Commons Attribution-NonCommercial ShareAlike.
+See https://creativecommons.org/licenses/by-nc-sa/4.0/.